 \section{$H^2$-developed matrices}

 We turn to the study of $H^2$-developed matrices.
-This section contains more advanced material on Cohomology, and the non-familiar reader may skip it in a first reading.
-The entire set of Cohomology-Developed matrices is covered by the $H^1$-development discussed above, if one is willing to replace $G$ with $\widetilde{G}$ in a monomial cover.\\
+This section contains more advanced material on cohomology, and the non-familiar reader may skip this section in a first reading.
+The entire set of Cohomology-Developed Matrices is covered by the $H^1$-development discussed above, if one is willing to replace $G$ with an extension group $\widetilde{G}$ in a monomial cover.\\

 Recall that we construct Cohomology-Developed matrices (CDM) by computing monomial covers

 which supplies us with an action of $\widetilde{G}$ on $X\times Y$ matrices, and CDMs are those that are invariant under $\widetilde{G}$.
 In the case of $H^1$-development, the map $\widetilde{G}\to G$ is an isomorphism, or put it more generally, there is a homomorphism $\theta:G\to Mon(X,\mu_n)\times Mon(Y,\mu_n)$ which makes the diagram commutative.
 The $\widetilde{G}$-action descends to the $G$-action via $\theta$, and for all purposes we can replace $\widetilde{G}$ with $G$.\\